May at the double as England down Ireland in Nations Cup - RFI

 His second kick of the move bounced kindly for May, who regathered and held off Gibson-Park for a fine try between the posts, with Farrell adding the easy conversion.

-May then proved himself in defence, hauling down wing Keith Earls to snuff out a rare Irish break, with England's forwards, as they did throughout the match, winning important turnover penalties at the breakdown.
+May then proved himself in defence, hauling down wing Keith Earls to snuff out a rare Irish break.

-England almost had a third try before half-time but Underhill, having stripped the ball from Gibson-Park near Ireland's line, was ruled to have played the ball from the tackle by referee Pascal Gauzere.
+England almost had a third try before half-time but Underhill, having stripped the ball from Gibson-Park near Ireland's line, was ruled to have played the ball from the tackle.

-Farrell, however, extended England's lead early in he second half with two penalties.
+Farrell, however, extended England's lead with two penalties early in the second half.

 Ireland laid siege to England's line but it was not until Stockdale regathered centre Billy Burns' clever chip ahead seven minutes from time that they had a score to show for their efforts.